Cancer Care

 The Government of Québec’s Oncology Passport is designed to help and guide cancer patients guide through the various phases of the cancer care experience.
 It can help you manage your appointments, treatments, exams, and various meetings with doctors, nurses, and other healthcare professionals.
 It also provides information on the symptoms you may experience during treatment and can help you decide when and whom to consult about your symptoms.
 You can use the passport to record information about your tests, exams, symptoms, and even your medication.
 Everyone living with cancer receives an oncology passport.

-The Government of Québec’s Quebec.ca Website offers a number of online resources and information about cancer cancer screening on Cervical Cancer and Cervical Cancer Screening, Colorectal Cancer and Colorectal Cancer Screening (colon and rectum) and Breast Cancer, Breast Cancer Screening and the Québec Breast Cancer Screening Program for Women 50-69.
+The Government of Québec’s website offers a number of online resources and information about cancer cancer screening on Cervical Cancer and Cervical Cancer Screening, Colorectal Cancer and Colorectal Cancer Screening (colon and rectum) and Breast Cancer, Breast Cancer Screening and the Québec Breast Cancer Screening Program for Women 50-69.